 With programmatic advertising, you have the opportunity to evaluate campaign and creative effectiveness mid-campaign through reporting on metrics such as CTR, CPC, overall spend, and conversions.
 You can then optimize your campaign based on these insights.

-Amazon DSP is unique because it enables programmatic buying of display, video, audio, and in-app ads both on and off Amazon.
+Amazon DSP is unique because it enables programmatic buying of display, video, audio, and in-app ads anywhere customers spend their time.
 Plus, Amazon DSP gives you access to audiences and insights from the millions of shoppers across Amazon’s website and physical stores.
 Advertisers just getting started can choose self-service or managed service.

 With Amazon DSP, you can plan your programmatic ad campaign to:

 - Reach relevant audiences and use insights to inform the varying ways you can reach them.

 - Access unique owned and operated supply like Fire TV, IMDb TV, Twitch, and more.

 - Deliver quality ad experiences that can reach audiences by their preferred touchpoints like video and audio.